max-lt/ffmpeg-api/README.md

 ## Installation

-1. Ensure you have Deno installed on your system.
-You can check the [Deno installation guide](https://deno.land/manual/getting_started/installation) for detailed instructions.
+1. Ensure you have Rust installed on your system.
+You can check the [Rust installation guide](https://www.rust-lang.org/learn/get-started) for detailed instructions.

 2. Clone this repository: